ava-labs/teleporter/README.md

 | `TeleporterRegistry`  | **0x7C43605E14F391720e1b37E49C78C4b03A488d98** | Mainnet C-Chain          |
 | `TeleporterRegistry`  | **0xF86Cb19Ad8405AEFa7d09C778215D2Cb6eBfB228** | Fuji C-Chain             |

-- Using [Nick's method](https://yamenmerhi.medium.com/nicks-method-ethereum-keyless-execution-168a6659479c#), `TeleporterMessenger` deploys at a universal address across all chains, varying with each `teleporter` Major release. **Compatibility exists only between same-version `TeleporterMessenger` instances.** See [Teleporter Contract Deployment](./utils/contract-deployment/README.md) and [Deploy Teleporter to a Subnet](#deploy-teleporter-to-a-subnet) for more details.
+- Using [Nick's method](https://yamenmerhi.medium.com/nicks-method-ethereum-keyless-execution-168a6659479c#), `TeleporterMessenger` deploys at a universal address across all chains, varying with each `teleporter` Major release. **Compatibility exists only between same-version `TeleporterMessenger` instances.** See [Teleporter Contract Deployment](./utils/contract-deployment/README.md) and [Deploy Teleporter to an Avalanche L1](#deploy-teleporter-to-an-avalanche-l1) for more details.

 - `TeleporterRegistry` can be deployed to any address.
-See [Deploy TeleporterRegistry to a Subnet](#deploy-teleporterregistry-to-a-subnet) for details.
+See [Deploy TeleporterRegistry to an Avalanche L1](#deploy-teleporterregistry-to-an-avalanche-l1) for details.
 The table above enumerates the canonical registry addresses on the Mainnet and Fuji C-Chains.

 ## A Note on Versioning